Why Do Small Group Ministry Now?

-Our offering here is a six session series of gatherings that could be an addition to what your congregation has planned for the summer, could happen after services, or could replace Sunday morning worship.
-You could have groups meet at different times, or just all gather on Sundays and after a brief gathering time split into small groups, some online and some in person.
+We are offering a six session series of gatherings that could be an addition to what your congregation has planned for congregational programming.
+This could happen after services, or could replace Sunday morning worship for a time when your staff and/or volunteers need a break.
+You could have groups meet at different times or use the material when you gather on Sundays.
+For Sundays, after a brief gathering time split into small groups, some online and some in person preferably outdoors.

-We are creating this series paying attention to the trauma we have been through.
-This sessions are not designed to dig deep into our trauma as that work may be more difficult and require the presence of religious professionals.
+We have created this series paying special attention to the trauma we have been through.
+These sessions are not designed to dig deep into our trauma as that work may be more difficult and would require the presence of religious or mental health professionals.
 Instead these sessions allow people to reconnect in gentle ways that invite them to share at the level they feel comfortable sharing.
-Sessions will integrate small reminders about trauma and ways to gently connect with the nervous system.
+Sessions integrate small reminders about trauma and ways to gently connect with the body's nervous system.

 - Running this Small Group Ministry Program (PDF)

 - Session Format Guide for Facilitators (PDF)

 - Session 1: Relationship (PDF)

 - Session 2: Joy (PDF)